 Many health writers make the topic of sugar so complicated that nobody can understand it.
 It’s very simple.
 Sugar is sugar is sugar.
 Your body treats the sugar in an apple the same way that it treats all other sources of sugar.
 The difference is that an apple also contains fiber that slows the rise of blood sugar after you eat it.

 Some people believe that honey is more healthful than sugar.
-They tell us that honey is a quicker source of energy and a richer source of minerals, and is less fattening.
-All of these clams are nonsensical.
+They tell us that honey is a quicker source of energy and a rich source of minerals, and is less fattening.
+All of these claims are untrue.
 As far as your body is concerned, there is no difference between honey and table sugar.
 Honey contains two simple sugars called glucose and fructose.
 Table sugar has the same two sugars, only they are bound together to form a double sugar called sucrose.
 In your body, they end up in exactly the same way.
 Once sucrose, the double sugar, reaches your intestine, it is broken down into the single sugars glucose and fructose.

 Honey and table sugar are processed in the same way by your body, and honey cannot be a quicker source of energy.
 An advertisement for honey claims that “ounce for ounce, honey has fewer calories than refined sugar.”
 This is true but deceptive because honey contains water which has no calories and refined sugar does not.
-A tablespoon of table sugar has 64 calories while a tablespoon of honey contains water so that it has only 46,but they are both equally fattening.
+A tablespoon of table sugar has 64 calories while a tablespoon of honey contains water so that it has only 46, but they are both equally fattening.
 You add sweeteners by taste, not by careful measurement, and you will use the same number of calories to obtain the same sweetness using either sugar or honey.

 It’s ridiculous to claim that honey is an excellent source of minerals such as iron and calcium, while sugar is not.
 To meet your needs for iron, you would have to take in 10 cups of honey a day, and for calcium, you would have to take in 40 cups.